WorldAfterCapital/WorldAfterCapital/part-one/Needs.md

 Clothing.
 Everyone needs enough clothing to protect themselves from the elements.
 At a minimum that would seem to include shoes, socks, underwear, pants, shirts and jackets (I am using plural to suggest everyone needs a least a couple of each to account for variations in function, weather, laundry, etc).
 This is obviously a specific view of how to dress and I am not suggesting it is the only possible set of clothing but it seems useful nonetheless as a baseline.

 Transportation.
 Humans can get around by walking and did cover the far reaches of the world that way even before the agricultural age.
-Nonetheless getting around faster than 5 km / hour, which is the average human walking speed, seems like an important need, whether it is just to go meet friends, participate in the economy or just travel the world.
+Nonetheless getting around faster than 5 km / hour, which is the average human walking speed, seems like an important need, whether it is to meet friends or family, participate in the economy or just travel the world.

 Healthcare.
-Somebody who is healthy does not need any healthcare directly.
-But to maintain the health of a population, for instance, humanity needs vaccinations.
-And if you get sick you might need a lot of healthcare.
+Somebody who is healthy does not need any healthcare per se.
+Collectively though to maintain the health of populations, humanity needs such interventions as vaccinations.
+And individually if do you get sick you might need a lot of healthcare.
 So far the best that I have been able to come up is defining the need as access to enough healthcare that life expectancy at birth is 75 years (I picked this number because it is a bit below the US number and meaningfully above the current global average).

+## Social Needs

+Humans are sometimes described as social animals.
+There are theories that our brains developed their capabilities in large part as a result of our more extensive social relationship.
+There is evidence that having sufficiently strong social interactions contributes to humans living healthier and longer lives [http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1000316].
+I have only just added this section in response to a comment and don&apos;t yet have anything more specific here.

 ## Information Needs